harman198/TLSTechTest/README.md

 2. Using In Memory Repository

-    In order to use the InMemoryRepository, the only step required is to change `services.AddScoped<IRepository, InMemoryJobsRepository>` to `services.AddSingleton<IRepository, SqlJobsRepository>` `Startup.cs` file
+    In order to use the InMemoryRepository, the only step required is to change `services.AddScoped<IRepository, InMemoryJobsRepository>` to `services.AddSingleton<IRepository, SqlJobsRepository>` in `Startup.cs` file within the `TLSJobs.Api` project.

 ## Future Improvements